Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 So they'd just charge people for being in their water.

-Honestly, I think if you were like, you know, if your business was like trading by ship,
+Honestly, I think if you were like, you know, if your business was like,

 you'd have to be really thinking about where you're going